theTardigrade/age/README.md

 # golang-age

-This is a simple Golang package for determining age from a given date until the present moment. `Calculate` is the only exposed function.
+This is a simple Go package for determining age from a given date until the present moment. `Calculate` is the only exposed function.

 ## Example